Data protection declaration

 Applicable legal bases

-If we process data of users from the EU/EWG, the following legal bases of the GDPR apply in each case.
+If we process data of users, the Swiss DSG regulations apply in each case.
+If relevant, the GDPR apply additionally.

 In accordance with Art.
 13 GDPR, we will inform you of the legal basis of our data processing.
 For users from the area of application of the data protection basic regulation (GDPR), i.e. the EU and the EEC, the following applies if the legal basis is not mentioned in the data protection declaration: